 A. Food processors and blenders can do some of the same tasks, such as whipping up nut butter, but they fill different roles in the kitchen.
 Blenders are best for liquid recipes like smoothies and soups because a food processor can leak if you add too much liquid to it.
 On the other hand, most blenders can’t handle heavy-duty tasks like slicing veggies or kneading dough the way a food processor can.

 A. Nearly all Cuisinart food processors feature BPA-free work bowls, so you don’t have to worry about chemicals leaching into your food.
 However, read the product specifications carefully for any model you’re considering to verify the composition of the work bowl to be certain.

 A. Cuisinart offers warranty coverage for all of its food processors, but the protection varies from model to model.
-Most of the mini processors have an 18-month warranty, while some of the larger models offer up to three years of warranty coverage.
+Most of the mini choppers/processors come with an 18-month warranty, while some of the larger models offer up to three years of warranty coverage.

 A. Although Cuisinart has one of the best reputations in cookware and kitchen appliances, it’s not the only top pick when it comes to food processors.
 We also appreciate the best food processors from quality brands like KitchenAid, Hamilton Beach, Vitamix, and Ninja.

 A. It depends on how many guests you expect and what types of food you intend to make.
 A 12-cup food processor is a fairly generous size, but if you’re cooking for a huge crowd, you may want to prepare several batches of processed food.
 Store them for your meal prep in food storage containers until you’re ready to get cooking.

 A. If you have a question about your Cuisinart processor but can’t find the manual, not to worry.
 The manuals are conveniently stored on the Cuisinart website for your reference.

 Get emails you’ll love.

 Learn about the products you’re wondering if you should buy and get advice on using your latest purchases.